 How to Choose Your Method for DNA Extraction from Whole Blood

-Over the last few decades, PCR, next generation sequencing and microarray technologies have taken blood-based research to a new level.
-Modern blood-based application range from DNA fingerprinting, whole genome sequencing, blood banking to liquid biopsy and many more.
-Regardless of the application, pure, intact, double stranded and highly concentrated DNA extraction from whole blood is an essential prerequisite to success in this area.
+Over the last few decades, PCR, next-generation sequencing, and microarray technologies have taken blood-based research to a new level.
+Modern blood-based applications range from DNA fingerprinting, whole genome sequencing, blood banking to liquid biopsy, and many more.
+Regardless of the application, pure, intact, double-stranded stranded, and highly concentrated DNA extraction from whole blood is an essential prerequisite to success in this area.

 The technique you choose for whole blood DNA isolation impacts not only your results but also the ease of your molecular biology workflow.
 As with many other scientific techniques, choosing an extraction method can be a challenge in itself!
 Laboratories generally have their own preferred tried and tested protocol.
 Protocols can differ regarding setup and the exact chemical substances used to lyse cells and selectively isolate DNA.
 However, almost all of the available protocols for whole blood DNA isolation involve these common steps: cell lysis, removal of protein, other contaminants and RNA, and (finally) DNA recovery.
 This article will help you understand the different methods for genomic DNA isolation from whole blood.